linobollansee/pythonic-games/README.md

 ### Browser compatibility

 The deployed site of Pythonic Games was play-tested on Google Chrome, Microsoft Edge, Mozilla Firefox, and no errors were detected.

+### PEP8 errors

+To correct PEP8 errors, Pythonic Games used string concatenation to seperate long print lines into multiple shorter lines.

 ### Screenshot mirroring